Statutory protected sites

 Sites of Special Scientific Interest (SSSIs)

 SSSIs are designated under the Wildlife & Countryside Act 1981 where they support habitats and/or species of national importance.
-There are SSSIs in the UK.
-SSSI represent our best sites for wildlife and geology.
+SSSIs represent our best sites for wildlife and geology.
 Well over half, by area, are internationally important and many play an important part in local culture and economies or provide wonderful opportunities for people to enjoy wildlife and the landscape.
-The national wildlife and geological features of SSSI’s are irreplaceable parts of our national heritage.
+The natural wildlife and geological features of SSSI’s are irreplaceable parts of our national heritage.
 These are protected in order to preserve their importance, and to prevent damage and development.
-We have many incidents were these sites are damaged through illegal off road, dumping waste and development.
+We have many incidents were these sites are damaged through illegal off road driving, dumping waste and development.

 Special Areas of Conservation (SACs)